nbird11/punch/README.md

         (`punch.exe` should be located in the `dist/punch/` dir within the project folder)

-1. Restart your terminal
+1. Restart your terminal.

-1. Verify that the punch CLI works by running `punch -h`
+1. Verify that the punch CLI works by running `punch -h`.

 ## Features